VitaliKaniushok/server/Readme.md

-# Examples of operation on the server
+# Examples work NodeJS and postgreSQL